vojtechspevak/CapellaOslcAdapter/README.md

 The *TestRequests/* folder contains files with *.http* suffix, that can be run using the REST Client extension for VS Code https://marketplace.visualstudio.com/items?itemName=humao.rest-client but it should be easy to extract the URLs to be run elsewhere if needed.

-All of the files contains requests that are to be run against the Capella sample project **Level Crossing Traffic Control** that can be found at https://download.eclipse.org/capella/samples/5.1.0/ (or navigate on the page to the correct Capella version) as *LevelCrossingTrafficControl.zip*.
+All of the files contain requests that are to be run against the Capella sample project **Level Crossing Traffic Control** that can be found at https://download.eclipse.org/capella/samples/5.1.0/ (or navigate on the page to the correct Capella version) as *LevelCrossingTrafficControl.zip*.

 The folder contains: